quinlanjager/tiny-earl/README.md

 After registering an account, users can create short urls that will be associated with their account.
 These urls can be shared anywhere.

 Client-side session management (implemented using cookie-sessions) makes the application stateful without compromising security.
 Bcrypt is used for password encryption to ensure the protection of user information.

+Users can also track how many times a URL has been visited and how many unique visitors the URL has had.